AlSi10Mg Powder

 Inhalation related health problems

-Inert gas blanketing, proper grounding, ventilation, and PPE should be utilized for safe handling.
+Inert gas blanketing, proper grounding, ventilation, and PPE is recommended when handling the powder.

 Testing and Characterization Methods